-Whilst this is strictly the case, once the decree absolute is issued, if the ex-spouse was an executor or principal beneficiary, the law treats the will as though the ex-spouse died the day before.
-However, they can still be trustees and also beneficiaries of discretionary trusts and so they need to be amended to ensure that they are in line with your wishes.
+This is strictly the case.
+However, once the decree absolute is issued, if the ex-spouse was an executor or principal beneficiary, the law treats the will as though the ex-spouse died the day before.
+However, they can still be trustees and also beneficiaries of discretionary trusts.
+Therefore, they need to be amended to ensure that they are in line with your wishes.

 How would you go about choosing a lawyer?

-It is important to choose a specialist, someone with experience in the field but also that specialises in wills and estate planning.
-Also, look out for a lawyer with the STEP qualification, which is an additional specialist qualification in the area of estate planning.
-It is essential that you work with someone who you have rapport with, that you can build a relationship with and who will understand your priorities and needs.
+It is important to choose a specialist.
+This should be someone with experience in the field that specialises in wills and estate planning.
+Also, look out for a lawyer with the STEP qualification.
+This is an additional specialist qualification in the area of estate planning.
+It is essential that you work with someone who you have rapport with.
+You need to be able to build a relationship with them.
+Also they need to understand your priorities and needs.

 Why choose a lawyer not a will writer?

 For a basic will, there is no reason not to choose a will writer.
 However, as soon as there are any potential complications, it is worth taking the advice of a specialist.
 Lawyers will consider the bigger picture.
 They may involve financial planners, tax advisers, accountants, etc. They consider other aspects that might stop the wishes being granted.
 For example, an individual has lived with a partner for 20 years but wants to leave their estate to their two children, who do not belong to the partner.
 Although this looks fairly straightforward, the partner may have rights to live in the property, for example.
 The lawyer will consider putting additional things in place to ensure that the will can achieve everything asked of it.

 What should I take with me to see the lawyer?